-If you get paid weekly, there are several times a year that you'll take home five paychecks in a month instead of the usual four.
-That's because the 52 weeks in a year aren't distributed evenly between the 12 different months.
+If you get paid weekly, there are several times each year that you'll take home five paychecks in a month instead of the usual four.
+That's because the 52 weeks in a year aren't distributed evenly between the 12 months.

 How to Handle Extra Paychecks

-You might want to just bank that full extra paycheck into a savings account or add it to your investments.
+You can just bank that extra paycheck into a savings account or add it to your investments.
 If you do that each month in which you get an extra check, you'll have added a full month's worth of net pay to your nest egg—and you won't have shorted yourself on your monthly cash flow needed to meet regular expenses.

 Or, you could use that extra money to pay down credit card debt or make an extra payment on your mortgage, which would go entirely toward the principal, increasing your equity.
 This is actually another form of saving the money because that equity comes back to you when you sell the house.

 These extra checks might feel like windfalls, and you could earmark them to have fun you otherwise couldn’t afford.
-So, why not set up a "splurge" savings account that's devoted entirely for play: vacations, expensive dinners, pricey entertainment and more.
+So why not set up a "splurge" savings account that's devoted entirely for play: vacations, expensive dinners, pricey entertainment, and more.
+Just don't do this at the expense of a common-sense savings plan that will help you achieve your future financial goals.

-If you are paid weekly, each of the years from 2019 through 2029 has at least four months containing five weeks.
-That means you'll get a total of 34 extra paychecks (including two years, 2021 and 2027, with five five-week months) taking place between 2019 and 2029.
+If you are paid weekly on Fridays, each of the years from 2021 through 2029 has at least four months containing five paydays.
 That's a lot of extra cash to use for fun, to pay down debt, or any other way you see fit.

-The following list shows which months have five weeks during those years:
+The following list shows which months have five paydays during those years:

 - 2021: January, April, July, October, December